 Global Education, Creativity and Excellence

-The impact that a global recession has had on our world has made our awareness of our need to become more globally aware a lot stronger.
+The impact of a global recession on our world has dramatically increased our awareness of our need to become more globally aware in our thinking.
 And to prepare for this profound shift towards a stronger global economy, education has to increasingly continue to shift towards this new reality.

 And the interest across higher education in advancing a global perspective is clearly on the rise.
 The American Council on Education’s (ACE) ‘Mapping Internalization on US Campuses’ report indicates that the percentage of US institutions that consider international background, experience and interests when hiring faculty in fields that are not explicitly international increased by over 100% between 2006 and 2011.
 The proportion of universities taking these factors into consideration increased from 32% to 68% over this period.